Hard Money Loans of Ventura County

 Frequently Asked Questions

-What loan-to-value ratios are available for land acquisition loans?
+What loan-to-value ratios are available for Ventura County land acquisition?

-How long do I have to hold land before developing or selling?
+How long do I have before I need to develop or sell the land?

-Can I refinance a land acquisition loan into construction financing?
+Can I refinance my land acquisition loan into construction financing once I have permits?

 Ready to Get Started?